Tzelon/thunder-mail/README.md

 Sample .env file
 ```
-BLUEBIRD_WARNINGS=0

-# API key encryption secret
+# API key encryption secret (16 chars length)
 ENCRYPTION_SECRET=

-# Postgres configuration
-PSQL_USERNAME=
-PSQL_PASSWORD=
-PSQL_DATABASE=
-PSQL_HOST=

-# Your organization domain, should be unique
-DOMAIN=test

-# AWS SES configuration
+# AWS SES configuration - as we extracted in the previous section.
 SES_ACCESS_KEY_ID=
 SES_SECRET_ACCESS_KEY=
 SES_REGION=

-#The email you will send emails from. the from address in the emails you send
+# The email address that emails will be sent from.
 SES_EMAIL_ADDRESS=
 ```